lansalot/FreeRTK/README.md

 ### Still here?
 Good, but before you think about buying a base station kit tho, you need to consider:
 - is it really necessary?
 Is there more than enough coverage in my area?
 - if I'm buying it primarily to support my vehicle, do I know for a fact it will work with it?
-  - at time of writing, this works with Case IH Trimble, FJ Dynamics, AgOpenGPS and (with a different [message set](messagesets.md)), John Deere.
+  - at time of writing, this works with Case IH Trimble, MF, New Holland RavenPrecision, Fendt, Claas S-terminals FJ Dynamics, AgOpenGPS and (with a different [message set](messagesets.md)), John Deere.
 John Deere are a bit of a nightmare tho, they don't make life easy.
 Consider yourself warned there...

 So, onto the steps then !